harlemtraveler/natured/README.md

 <!-- Use this section to describe your final project and perhaps any links to relevant sites that help convey the concept and/or functionality. -->

-The purpose of this app is to ...
+The purpose of this app is to...

 - Site Example 1: https://www.amazon.com/
 - Site Example 2: https://www.ebay.com/